 The CRB meets on the first Thursday evening each month at 5:30 PM in Common Council chambers in City Hall.
 The meeting schedule is posted at area libraries, on the CRB website, and on the calendar on the City's main webpage.
 These meetings are open to the public with a public comment period that begins no later than 6:30 PM.
 The purpose of the public meeting is to develop and refine CRB policies and procedures in an open, transparent and accountable fashion and to conduct the ongoing business of the CRB.
 The Board meetings typically include a vote on items that require Board approval, a series of items presented by the Chairman for the Board's consideration, a report on the CRB's monthly activities by the Administrator, a variety of committee reports and an opportunity for public comment.
-After the conclusion of the public comment period, the Board continues its meeting in a confidential Executive Session to deliberate and vote on average six to seven complaints per month depending on the current case load.
+After the conclusion of the public comment period, the Board continues its meeting in a confidential Executive Session to deliberate and vote on whether or not to send investigated complaints to a hearing.
+During 2017, the Board processed on average nine complaints per month depending on the current case load.